1. General Policy

-From time to time ADA will collect personal information about children and/or their parents as a result of ADA’s activities in the family entertainment space.
-We use the information we collect from and about a child to provide services and features to him or her or his or her parents, including: to measure and improve those services and features; to improve the child’s experience with both online and off-line services by delivering content he or she will find relevant and useful.
+From time to time ADA will collect personal information as a result of ADA’s activities.
+We use the information we collect to provide services and features to our users, including: to measure and improve those services and features; to improve the user experience with both online and off-line services by delivering content he or she will find relevant and useful.

 Cookies and other tracking technologies (such as pixels, beacons, and Adobe Flash technology) are comprised of small bits of data that often include a de-identified or anonymous unique identifier.
-Websites, apps and other services send this data to a child’s browser when he or she first requests a web page and then stores the data on the child’s computer so the website can access the information when the child makes subsequent requests for pages from that service.
-These technologies may also be used to collect and store information about a child’s usage of ADA’s services, such as pages visited, content viewed, search queries run, and advertisements viewed.
+Websites, apps and other services send this data to a users browser when he or she first requests a web page and then stores the data on the users computer so the website can access the information when the user makes subsequent requests for pages from that service.
+These technologies may also be used to collect and store information about a user’s usage of ADA’s services, such as pages visited, content viewed, search queries run, and advertisements viewed.

-ADA uses these types of information both in relation to children, as well as other users of the ADA website, to support the internal operations of ADA’s services.
+ADA uses these types of information to support the internal operations of ADA’s services.